marekk1992/movie-manager/README.md

     $ docker run -it --name my_database -p 5432:5432 -e POSTGRES_USER=movieuser -e POSTGRES_PASSWORD=postgres123 postgres

-*Notes:
+*Notes
 - Container name - my_database;
 - Image - postgres;
-- In PostgreSQL it is typical to use port 5432.
+- In PostgreSQL it is typical to use port 5432;
+- PostgreSQL version - 15.1.

 Now your database system is ready to accept connections.
 You could connect to DB in any tool that allows you to communicate with it.